Kgo222/ClassroomClarity/notebooks/maddie/README.md

     - solution: programmer was not supplying enough current --> switched to power adapter
 - Tested bluetooth --> functioning
 - Everything is working!!!
+- Now all we have is code debugging between the app and the hub